 Myth #4: My WAN optimization/SD-WAN appliances will support our efforts to migrate to the cloud

-In the early days of WAN optimization, the WAN connected headquarters or datacenters to branch offices using IP VPNs or MPLS links with WAN Optimization appliances to make applications run faster.
-Today the WAN looks much different.
+In the early days of WAN optimization, the WAN connected headquarters or datacenters to branch offices using IP VPNs or MPLS links with WAN Optimization products to make applications run faster.
+Today the WAN looks much different and so should the WAN acceleration solutions.
 Today virtually every enterprise uses multiple cloud suppliers, including a mix of Infrastructure as a Service, Platform as a Service and Software as a Service, and supply chain links to partners and suppliers.

 On-premises solutions are a misfit for this new architecture.
-Appliance vendors hawking infrastructure approaches have needed to re-invent by purchasing start-ups, relabeling their products, and using Frankenstein DIY solutions that are often mislabeled as “cloud” and “virtual” appliances.
+Appliance vendors hawking infrastructure approaches have needed to re-invent by purchasing start-ups, relabelling their products, and using Frankenstein DIY solutions that are often mislabelled as “cloud” and “virtual” appliances.

 If you buy SD-WAN as a service, look to a supplier that already has high speed exit ramps built into the major cloud providers.
 That will make it possible for you to bring up service with a couple of mouse clicks.
 That’s it.